Hemant Kumar: Early life and education

-Hemanta joined the Bengal Technical Institute at Jadavpur (now Jadavpur University) to pursue Engineering Diploma.
-However, he quit academics due to health problem and to pursue a career in music, despite objections from his father.
-He experimented with literature and published a short story in a Bengali magazine Desh, however he focused on music by the late 1930's.
+Hemanta enrolled in the Bengal Technical Institute at Jadavpur (now Jadavpur University) to pursue an engineering diploma.
+However, he left academics due to health issues and to pursue a career in music, despite his father's disapproval.
+He briefly experimented with literature and published a short story in the Bengali magazine Desh, but by the late 1930s, he had decided to dedicate himself entirely to music.

-Early music career
+Early career

-Hemanta's first film song was in the Bengali film Rajkumarer Nirbbasan released in 1940 which was scored by S.D.
+Hemanta's debut as a playback singer came in 1940 with the Bengali film Rajkumarer Nirbbasan, where he sang under the musical direction of S.D.
 Burman.
-This was followed by Nimai Sanyas in 1941, in which music was scored by Hariprasanna Das.
-Hemanta's first compositions for himself were the Bengali non-film songs "Katha Kayonako Shudhu Shono" and "Amar Biraha Akashe Priya" in 1943.
-The lyrics were by Amiya Bagchi.

-His first Hindi film songs were in Meenakshi in 1942. followed by Irada in 1944, with music composed by Amar Nath.
+This was followed by Nimai Sanyas (1941), scored by Hariprasanna Das.
+In 1943, he composed his first original songs, "Katha Kayonako Shudhu Shono" and "Amar Biraha Akashe Priya", with lyrics by Amiya Bagchi.
+His entry into Hindi cinema occurred in 1942 with the film Meenakshi, followed by Irada (1944), under composer Amar Nath's direction.

-Hemanta is considered the foremost exponent of Rabindra Sangeet.
-His first recorded Rabindra Sangeet was in the Bengali film Priya Bandhabi (1944).
-The song was "Pather Sesh Kothaye".
-He recorded his first non-film Rabindra Sangeet disc in 1944 under the Columbia label.
-The songs were "Aamar Aar Habe Na Deri" and "Keno Pantha E Chanchalata".
-Prior to that, he had recorded the song "Aamaar mallikabone " on All India Radio/Akashvani but, unfortunately, the record has passed into oblivion.
+Hemanta established himself as a prominent exponent of Rabindra Sangeet with his first recorded piece in the genre appearing in the Bengali film Priya Bandhabi (1944).
+The song "Pather Sesh Kothaye" marked the beginning of his journey with Tagore's compositions.
+That same year, he recorded his first non-film Rabindra Sangeet album under the Columbia label, featuring "Aamar Aar Habe Na Deri" and "Keno Pantha E Chanchalata".
+An earlier recording of "Aamaar mallikabone" for All India Radio/Akashvani has been lost to time.

-His first movie as a music director was the Bengali film Abhiyatri in 1947.
-Although many of the songs Hemanta recorded during this time received critical acclaim, major commercial success eluded him until 1947.
-Some contemporary male singers of Hemanta in Bengali were Jaganmay Mitra, Robin Majumdar, Satya Chowdhury, Dhananjay Bhattacharya, Sudhirlal Chakraborty, Bechu Dutta and Talat Mahmood.
+His directorial debut as a music director came with the Bengali film Abhiyatri in 1947.
+During this period, he worked alongside contemporary male vocalists including Jaganmay Mitra, Robin Majumdar, Satya Chowdhury, Dhananjay Bhattacharya, Sudhirlal Chakraborty, Bechu Dutta and Talat Mahmood.
+While his early recordings garnered critical acclaim, major commercial success eluded him until 1947.